Resource 1: Healthy living practices

 The following information is useful for different topics associated with healthy living.
 Use this as a resource for designing activities and guiding discussions.

 It is important to eat and, if possible, to eat a balanced diet.
-Foods can be grouped in many different ways and here is one that is commonly used in Africa.
-It lists four basic food groups, and each one helps us in a different way:
+In Ghana, there are six food groups and each group helps us in different ways.

 Eating a mixture of these foods gives us good nutrition.
 Eating only one of these things every day can cause health problems.
 However, some food is better than no food.